Oral Chlamydia: Symptoms, Treatment, At Home Testing

 - Swollen lymph nodes

 If you don’t get screened for oral chlamydia and you have an infection, it can get worse.
-Fortunately, chlamydia is easy to treat, but when it is undetected and untreated, it can lead to serious consequences, including pelvic inflammatory disease (PID), infertility and chronic pelvic pain.
+If left undetected and untreated, chlamydia can lead to serious consequences, including pelvic inflammatory disease (PID), infertility and chronic pelvic pain.

 Now that you know a bit more about oral chlamydia, here’s how to lower your risk of infection: